microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_policies_mma.md

   ![](../img/vm_policies/07.png)

-* Once you have assigned remediation task, the policy will be evaluated again and show that the server on GCP is compliant.
-And that the Microsoft Monitoring Agent extension is installed on the Azure Arc machine.
+* Once you have assigned remediation task, the policy will be evaluated again and show that the server on GCP is compliant and that the Microsoft Monitoring Agent extension is installed on the Azure Arc machine.

   ![](../img/vm_policies/08.png)